richpeck/exception_handler/README.md

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

-Because we can handle **`requests`** directly (`message`, `details`, `user agent`), `ExceptionHandler` populates our custom `view` with any details required.
-This gives us the ability to **maintain your branding** (layout / css) even when exceptions are raised ...
+Because we handle **`requests`** directly (`message`, `details`, `user agent`), `ExceptionHandler` populates our custom `view` with any details required.
+This gives us the ability to **maintain your branding** (layout / css) even when exceptions are raised:

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

 This is important at is means `ExceptionHandler` has absolutely ZERO bloat on an app.
-Rails is invoked ONCE (not twice like it is when using the routes), delivering a response JUST LIKE it would if an exception wasn't raised.
+Rails is invoked ONCE (not twice like it is when using routes), delivering a response JUST LIKE if an exception wasn't raised.